Skip to main content Skip to footer

 Emergency Preparedness

 Disasters impact people first.
-They start in our communities.
-In people’s homes and places of work.
-The first call for help goes to municipal services, and then as the situation becomes more severe, different orders of government come to help.
-As more control of the situation occurs, the layers of government that stepped in to help, begin to step back until it returns to where it started, at the individual level.
+They start in our communities - in people’s homes and places of work.
+The first call for help goes to municipal services and then, as the situation becomes more severe, different orders of government are deployed to help.
+As more control of the situation occurs, the layers of government that have stepped in to help begin to step back, until it returns to where it started, at the individual level.

 Contact Us